daphne-eu/daphne/doc/DaphneDSL/Imports.md

 print(otherdir.a.x);
 ```

-NOTE: the parent directory may be prepended even though you never specified it (e.g., the import script is in the same directory as the original script).
+**Note:** The parent directory may be prepended even though you never specified it (e.g., the import script is in the same directory as the original script).

-Example:
+*Example:*

 ```cpp
 import "somedir/a.daphne";